 Does WD 40 Remove Calcium Deposits?

 WD40 is a water-displacing spray that can be used for multi-purposes.
-WD40 can also remove calcium deposits from any surfaces.
+WD40 can also remove calcium deposits from any surface.

 It is actually more efficient than other natural methods.
-You just have to spray on limescales, set it aside for 4 to 5 minutes, scrub it with a sponge and wipe with a clean cloth.
+You just have to spray on limescales, set them aside for 4 to 5 minutes, scrub them with a sponge and wipe with a clean cloth.
 While WD40 is an excellent solution for toilets, tiles, faucets, and other household items, it’s not safe for aquarium use.

 What Is The Best Hard Water Stain Remover?